Attendance interventions for chronically absent students

 - Increase student access to support services before attendance has become a major issue.

-- Recognize school attendance with positive behavioral supports, like recognition from peers, award ceremonies at school assemblies, extra recess time, etc.
+- Reward school attendance with positive behavioral supports, like recognition from peers, award ceremonies at school assemblies, extra recess time, etc.

 - Refrain from punitive messages and measures, which are generally ineffective and often lead to counterproductive suspensions and explusions.